Codart-7/printf/README.md

-#_printf(); this project is a requirement of the Alx software engineering pair programming task. it is a collaboration between Micheal Adisa and Chukwuoma Chizoba.
+#_printf(); this project is a requirement of the Alx software engineering pair programming task. it is a collaboration between Michael Adisa and Chukwuoma Chizoba.

 The function _printf() imitates the standard library function (stdio.h) printf();